learn-co-curriculum/phase-3-ruby-oo-class-variables-conclusion/README.md

-# Ruby Class Variables and Methods Conclusion
+# Class Variables and Class Methods Conclusion

 In the past module, we got to know some essential aspects of programming in
 Ruby: class variables and methods.
 You can do a quick check of the list of